 Atole (three syllables: ah-TOH-leh) is a thick, hearty, maize-based hot drink native to Mexico and Central America, where it is consumed as a breakfast drink or sipped as a comforting warm-up food during cold weather.
 It is often given to small children or the very elderly as a vital, easy-to-eat nutritional supplement.
 In its original, pre-Spanish Conquest form, the liquid used to prepare atole was always water; nowadays it is prepared with water or with milk or a combination of both.

+Although it has traditionally been made only with ground maize, nowadays atole is sometimes prepared with rice or wheat flour.
 The traditional sweetener for atole is piloncillo, but brown sugar, white sugar, or honey can also be used.
 The drink is often seasoned with aromatic elements such as cinnamon, vanilla, anise, or cacao/chocolate, or mixed with a fruit puree to make atole de sabor (flavored atole).

 - 3 cups water (or milk)